 There is no on campus housing for graduate students.
 Tulane does have one off campus housing option for graduate students allotted on a first come, first served basis.
+This facility is located downtown near the Medical School.
 There is usually a waiting list for this facility, so applications should be submitted early.
 For housing information and applications, contact the Office of Housing and Residence Life, http://www2.tulane.edu/studentaffairs/housing/.

 To locate off-campus housing not affiliated with Tulane, students should plan to arrive in New Orleans at least 2-3 weeks in advance of registration, or sooner, if possible.
-The campus is in a residential area and a variety of accommodations are usually available however it may take several weeks to locate housing within a reasonable price range.
+The campus is in a residential area and a variety of accommodations are usually available however it may take several weeks to locate rental housing within a reasonable price range.